-There are times when a sleeping lion must reluctantly rouse himself from repose and swat a yapping dog.
+There are times when a sleeping lion must rouse himself from repose to swat a yapping dog.
 Such ankle-biters need to learn that it is one thing to throw around malicious accusations, and quite another thing to be faced with a response.
-In matters such as these, I am not concerned with power or influence (unlike you, Ms. Zuckerberg) but only with my good name, and the meaning and purpose of my work.
+In matters such as these, I am not concerned with power or influence–unlike you, Ms. Zuckerberg–but only with my good name, and the meaning and purpose of my work.

-I have recently learned that the sister of Mark Zuckerberg has scribbled some derogatory article on what she calls the “manosphere” in which my name has appeared.
+I have recently learned that a writer, Donna Zuckerberg, has scribbled some derogatory article in which my name has appeared.
 Ms. Zuckerberg has read my book Thirty-Seven and attacks me on several alleged grounds, primarily these: